peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public MediaTypeBuilder();

-Initializes a new instance of the[PeterO.Mail.MediaTypeBuilder](PeterO.Mail.MediaTypeBuilder.md)class, using the type "application/octet-stream".
+Initializes a new instance of the [PeterO.Mail.MediaTypeBuilder](PeterO.Mail.MediaTypeBuilder.md) class, using the type "application/octet-stream".

 ### IsMultipart